turbocrime/solidity-cbor/README.md

 CBOR natively supports values up to `uint64`, so the typical values returned are `uint64`.
 Some methods return other types.

-Deserialization methods are a capitalized name of the type like `UInt`, `NInt`, `Text`, `Map`, and so on for every CBOR type.
+Deserialization methods are a capitalized name of the type like `UInt`, `NInt`, `Bytes`, `Map`, and so on for every CBOR type.
 These return a value of the equivalent solidity type when possible.

-When specific format constraints exist, some optimized method variants are available, such as `String1` when the next should be a 1-byte string.
+When specific format constraints exist, some optimized method variants are available, such as `String1` when the next string should fit within a `bytes1`, or `String32` when the next string should fit within a `bytes32`.

-You can peek at the type of the next item with `isBytes` and so on.
+You can peek at the major type of the next CBOR item with `isBytes`, `isTag`, and so on.

-The caller is responsible for handling the index and using it to index the appropriate data.
+The caller is responsible for managing the index and using it to index the appropriate data.
 No 'cursor' metaphor is provided, but the example below demonstrates how a caller may define and use a cursor for convenience.

 ```solidity
 using ReadCbor for bytes;